C2|Q>: A Robust Framework for Bridging Classical and Quantum Software Development -- RCR Report: Execution Routes and Setup

 \textbf{Primary reproduction route.} The source-checkout installation in Section~\ref{sec:primary_path}, combined with the parser model setup in Section~\ref{sec:model_setup}, is the main route for reproducing the paper-backed executable workflows.

-\textbf{Lowest-overhead sanity check.} The Docker route in Section~\ref{sec:docker_path} provides a model-free JSON smoke check without requiring a local Python~3.12 environment.
+\textbf{Lowest-overhead sanity check.} The Docker route in Section~\ref{sec:docker_path} provides a model-free JSON smoke check without requiring a local Python environment.
 The Docker image minimises host-environment variability, supports clean-machine validation, and provides the most controlled initial functional route, consistent with the ACM recommendation for reproducible artifact packaging.

-\textbf{PyPI functional route.} The PyPI route in Section~\ref{sec:pypi_install} installs the \texttt{c2q-framework} package (Python~3.12 only) for lightweight CLI and API use without cloning the repository.
+\textbf{PyPI functional route.} The PyPI route in Section~\ref{sec:pypi_install} installs the \texttt{c2q-framework} package for lightweight CLI and API use on Python~3.12--3.13 without cloning the repository.
 It provides the \texttt{c2q-json} command-line entry point for small JSON examples.
 It does not support the \texttt{make}-based reproduction workflow, and the parser model must still be downloaded and installed separately for any model-backed use.

 \textbf{Suggested first-pass workflow.} For a lowest-barrier initial check, evaluators may start with the Docker route in Section~\ref{sec:docker_path}, for example via \texttt{make docker-reproduce-json-smoke}.
 This provides a model-free sanity check in an isolated environment and is intended for preliminary functional validation only.